astronomer/airflow-guides/guides/deferrable-operators.md

 - [TimeSensorAsync](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/time_sensor/index.html?highlight=timesensor#module-contents)
 - [DateTimeSensorAsync](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/date_time/index.html#airflow.sensors.date_time.DateTimeSensorAsync)

 However, this list will grow quickly as the Airflow community makes more investments into these operators.
-In the meantime, you can also create your own (more on this in the last section).
+In the meantime, you can also create your own (more on this in the last section of this guide).
 Additionally, Astronomer maintains some deferrable operators [available only on Astronomer Runtime](https://docs.astronomer.io/cloud/deferrable-operators/#astronomers-deferrable-operators).

 There are numerous benefits to using deferrable operators.
 Some of the most notable are: